RianMontagh/RianMontagh.github.io/_posts/2026-04-30-Creating-More-Quantifiable-Analyses-For-Avulsion-Tests.md

 ### Conclusions and Observations based on Q Ratio

 The Q_ration plots have similar trends to the overflow discharge, with some exceptions.
 The first one that jumped out to me is that instead of decreasing from the 3-day to the 7-day duration as I would have predicted based on the overflow discharges, we instead see an increase or very slight decrease in Q ratio.
+This made me wonder what exactly the discharge in the main channel is doing.
+I wondered if maybe there could be an effect such as the main channel cross section not capturing all of the flow in the 7-day model run.
+I plotted main channel discharge below: